All Episodes

 So you can blame the Democrats for that.

-And you know exactly what it would be like.
+I know you would, and you know exactly what it would be like.

-Yeah, but I do I I usually get the check.
+Yeah, but I usually get the check.

-Well, but you know, it's funny because look at how people react to this president.
+Look, but you know, it's funny because look at how people react to this president.

 Now it's gotten to the point where Alyssa Milano says everyone in a Make America Great Again hat identifies with an ideology of white supremacy and misogyny.

-Don Lemon literally says chaperones must educate Covington students about why make America great again hats trigger marginalized people.
+Don Lemon literally says chaperones must educate Covington students about why Make America Great Again hats trigger marginalized people.

 MSNBC claiming anyone wearing a MAGA hat is looking to fight.